Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Conclusions

 \section{Conclusions}

-We have proposed a parallel sequential Monte Carlo optimizer to minimize challenging cost functions, e.g., with multiple global minima or with wide ``flat'' regions.
-The algorithm uses jittering kernels to propagate samples \cite{crisan2018nested} and particle kernel density estimators to find the minima \cite{crisan2014particle}, within a stochastic optimization setup.
-We have shown that, on a single (local) node, the algorithm is provably convergent.
-In particular, we have found explicit convergence rates for the error between the true maximum value of the cost function and the estimate generated by the PSMCO scheme.
+We have proposed a parallel sequential Monte Carlo optimization algorithm which does not require the computation (either exact or approximate) of gradients and, therefore, can be applied to the minimization of challenging cost functions, e.g., with multiple global minima or with broad ``flat'' regions.
+The proposed method uses jittering kernels to propagate samples \citep{crisan2018nested} and particle kernel density estimators to find the minima \citep{crisan2014particle}, within a stochastic optimization setup.
+We have provided a detailed analysis of the proposed scheme.
+In particular, we have proved that it yields asymptotically optimal solutions to the stochastic optimization problem \eqref{eqCostFunction} (as the number of samples $N$ is increased) and we have computed explicit convergence rates for the resulting optimizers that depend on $N$ and the dimension of the search space, $d$.
+These results are new and improve on classical asymptotic analyses for Monte Carlo optimization methods, which typically lack convergence rates.

-From a practical perspective, we argue that the parallel setting where each sampler uses a different configuration of the same dataset can be useful to improve the practical convergence of the algorithms.
-The numerical performance of the PSMCO algorithm in difficult scenarios shows that this is a promising approach.
-In this work, we have focused on challenging but low dimensional cost functions.
+From a practical perspective, we argue that the parallel setting where each sampler uses a different configuration of the same dataset can be useful to improve the practical behaviour of the algorithm.
+To illustrate this point, we have studied the numerical performance of the PSMCO algorithm in scenarios where gradient-based methods struggle to converge.
+In this work, we have focused on challenging but relatively low-dimensional cost functions.
 We leave the potential applications of our scheme to high-dimensional optimization problems as a future work.
-Also the design of an interacting extension of our method similar to particle islands \cite{verge2015parallel} can be potentially useful in more challenging settings.
+Also the design of an interacting extension of our method similar to particle islands \citep{verge2015parallel} can be potentially useful in more challenging settings.